Page last updated: 01 July 2026

 It helps create financial markets that are fair, efficient, and transparent which is FMA's main statutory objective.
 Our approach focuses on improving outcomes for businesses, consumers, and investors.
 Regulation isn't just about rules, it's about what those rules achieve for people and markets.

-What else do you regulate?
+What else does the FMA regulate?

 How does the FMA approach regulation?